-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 As for the pricing plan for our peers that we don't know, we have no idea about their plans -- about their pricing plan.
 And -- but that's -- we're also not in the position to provide any predictions on other peers on their plans.

-But based on the overview of the whole industry, clearly, as I mentioned from our last earnings call that after 9 years, the original price -- the subscription fee, there is a big gap between content supply of cost and the subscription fee in China.
-So we think that is quite unreasonable to keep the situation as it used to be.
-So looking at the overall industry, we think that the adjusted pricing plan is quite reasonable for our business.
+And - but based on the overview of the whole industry, clearly, as I mentioned from our last earnings call that after 9 years, the original price -- the subscription fee, there is a big gap between content supply of cost and the subscription fee in China.
+So, we think that is a quite unreasonable to keep the situation as it used to be.
+So, looking at the overall industry, we think that the adjusted pricing plan is quite reasonable for our business.

 And for the second question that regarding that -- the business acquisition from Baidu, we think that the YY business is quite different from our business from its nature.
 So that it's no direct or significant influence on iQIYI.
 Thank you.